|

 well as character to character..."

-full-fledged adventure game.
-As a supplement, it's enjoyable, involving,
+it does a full-fledged adventure game.
+As a supplement, it's enjoyable,

-compelling and very well donegiving you experiences with inquiries, tools
+involving, compelling and very well donegiving you experiences with

-and CSI colleagues.
+inquiries, tools and CSI colleagues.
 As a game, I'm afraid it's quite limited.
-With its "Catch

-22" efficient interface and very linear path, it's too easy and too
+With its "Catch 22" efficient interface and very linear path, it's too easy and

 Quandary